WME Group

-Endeavor Group Holdings, Inc. (formerly William Morris Endeavor and WME-IMG) is an American holding company for talent and media agencies with its primary offices in Beverly Hills, California.
+WME Group, LLC (d.b.a. the WME Group), formerly known as William Morris Endeavor, WME-IMG, and Endeavor, is an American holding company for talent and media agencies with its primary offices in Beverly Hills, California.
 The company was founded in April 2009 after the merger of the William Morris Agency and Endeavor Talent Agency.
-Endeavor represents artists in film, television, music, theater, digital media, and publishing.
+The WME Group represents artists in film, television, music, theater, digital media, and publishing.
 It also represents the NFL and NHL.
-Endeavor is majority owner of World Wrestling Entertainment (WWE) and the Ultimate Fighting Championship (UFC) through TKO Group.
+The WME Group is the majority owner of World Wrestling Entertainment (WWE) and the Ultimate Fighting Championship (UFC) through TKO Group.
 In collegiate athletics Endeavor-Learfield IMG represents The American, A10, Big 12, Conference USA, Horizon League, MAC, MEAC, OVC, SEC and WCC.

 The group additionally owns a 20% stake in film and television production company Fifth Season (formerly Endeavor Content), with the remaining 80% owned by South Korean entertainment and retail company CJ ENM.
-As of 2013 Endeavor was headed by CEO Ari Emanuel.
+As of 2026, the WME Group is headed by executive chairman Ari Emanuel.

 On March 24, 2025, private equity firm Silver Lake completed a deal to take Endeavor private.
-Then executive chairman Patrick Whitesell relinquished his position and left the company.
+Then executive chairman Patrick Whitesell relinquished his position and left the company in the aftermath of the deal.
+In 2026, Endeavor was rebranded as "the WME Group".